Self hosted GitLab-Runner in VirtualBox and k3s

-I have been using Gitlab for some years now, and I always liked the integration Gitlab-CI.
+I have been using GitLab for some years now, and I always liked the integration of GitLab CI/CD.
 Unlike GitHub, were you had to use third-party services until GitHub-Actions where introduced, you could just add a .gitlab-ci.yml file to run your pipelines.

 The best thing though was, that it was free.